marceloclubhouse/dwayne/README.md

 # dwayne
 ### A less-than-perfect alternative to Groovy and Rhythm
 Dwayne is a Discord music bot backend.
 He can be linked to a Discord Bot and stream YouTube music live inside a voice channel.
+He can
+* Stream music off of YouTube in Discord
+* Queue songs and automatically play them one after the other

 ## Requirements
 * Git
 * Python 3